renatogalera/ai-commit/README.md

 *   `--manual-semver`: With `--semantic-release`, manually select version type in TUI.
 *   `--interactive-split`: Launches chunk-based commit splitting TUI.
 *   `--emoji`: Adds emojis to commit messages based on type.
-*    `--review-message`:  **NEW** - Enable AI-powered commit message style review.
-After generating a commit message, AI-Commit will also send it for style review and provide feedback in the terminal, helping ensure high-quality, informative commit messages.
+*    `--review-message`:  Enable AI-powered commit message style review.
+After generating a commit message, AI-Commit sends it to AI for a style review.
+Feedback is provided in the terminal output, ensuring commit messages are clear, informative, and adhere to best practices.

 **Subcommand**:

 *   `review`: Trigger AI-powered code review of staged changes:
     ```bash
     ai-commit review
+    ```
+*   `summarize`: **NEW** - Summarize a selected commit using AI.
+Uses `fzf` to pick a commit from the commit history, then displays an AI-generated summary of that commit.
+     ```bash
+     ai-commit summarize
      ```

 ---